maxosprojects/se-scripting/09-demo-upgrade.md

 The algorithm above splits list `line1` into two lists `line11` and `line12`.
 List `line2` can be split exactly the same way into `line21` and `line22`.

-In order to avoid code duplication, let's create a method that implements the algoritm above.
+In order to avoid code duplication, let's create a method that implements the algorithm above.

 ```csharp
 private List<IMyInteriorLight> splitInTwoHalves(